MartinStyk/AndroidApkAnalyzer/README.md

 *Take a look under the hood of apps installed on your device!*

-Apk Analyer allows you to explore apps installed on your device.
+Apk Analyzer allows you to explore apps installed on your device.
 It provides detailed report about application packages.

 ### Key features